 Or – less belligerently – how about the brothers Michelin, whose firm invented the removable tyre and the radial, who once employed half the town, who still put rubber on the wheels of the Space Shuttle and who shift some twenty billion dollars’ worth of tyres worldwide in any given year?
 Not for nothing is Clermont-Ferrand known as ‘Tyre Town’.

-But in the hearts of Auvergnants, even the great General of Gaul and the Men of Michelin are some way adrift of Aurelien Rougerie.
+Alas, ‘non’ and twice ‘non’.
+In the hearts of Auvergnants, even the great General of Gaul and the Men of Michelin are some way adrift of Aurelien Rougerie.
 Born here – in Puy de Dome – bred here – in Beaumont – he’s the home grown hero who never went away.
 Indeed if ASM Clermont Auvergne were a golf course, Rougerie would be the signature hole.

 The Rougerie family is royalty hereabouts.
-Aurelien’s Mum, Christine Dulac, is the deputy mayor and a former French basketball star; his Dad, Jacques, played a decade in ‘Les Jaunards’ front row, once for France, and was part of the 1970 Clermont team that came a grim second in the Top14 final.
+Aurelien’s Mum, Christine Dulac, is the deputy mayor and a former French basketball star; his Dad, Jacques, played a decade in ‘Les Jaunards’ front row, appeared once for France, and was part of the 1970 Clermont team that came a grim second in the Top14 final.
 Known to all and sundry as ‘The Cube’, his were clearly the dominant genes.

 ‘Well, I did try to get Aurelien to play basketball like his two brothers, of course I did,’ says Christine.
 ‘But it was obvious quite quickly that rugby would be better for him because he was running around the court tackling people and in basketball, well, that’s not really how the game works.’